umarhassan-mitodl/14.271-fall-2005/content/pages/readings.md

 Bresnahan, T. "Competition and Collusion in the American Automobile Industry: The 1955 Price War." *Journal of Industrial Economics* 35 (June 1987): 457-482.

 Ellison, G., and S. F. Ellison.
 "Search, Obfuscation, and Price Elasticities on the Internet."
 NBER Working Paper 10570.
-Cambridge, MA: National Bureau of Economic Research, 2004. ([PDF](http://papers.nber.org/papers/w10570.pdf))
+Cambridge, MA: National Bureau of Economic Research, 2004. ({{% resource_link "0c59e7f0-5750-4a76-ae19-9d57cf8917bd" "PDF" %}})

 Porter, R. "A Study of Cartel Stability: The Joint Economic Committee, 1880-1886." *Bell Journal of Economics* 14 (Autumn 1983): 301-314.